 We have commissioned guidance to help organisations use good practice in business planning to help all organisations develop robust business plans.
 We would strongly encourage all organisations to read this guidance.
-We expect all organisations to use good practice when reporting and monitoring, as this will help you to track your progress in meeting your own objectives and in contributing to our goals.
+We expect all organisations to use good practice when reporting and monitoring as this will help you to track your progress in meeting your own objectives and in contributing to our goals.

-Band 2 organisations will need to submit a three-year business plan, with a brief statement about plans for year four of the investment period (2021/22).
-The business plan must include SMART14 objectives for the following:
+Band 3 organisations will need to submit a four-year business plan, which must include SMART12 objectives for the following:

-- the core programme - contribution to the Creative Case for Diversity - if a main part of your programme includes working with independent artists, plans for developing artists
+- the core programme - contribution to the Creative Case for Diversity - if a main part of your programme includes working with independent artists, plans for developing artists - international activity (where appropriate) - at least two of the three goal 5 priorities (Artsmark, Arts Award or digital), as well as Quality Principles, strategic partnership working and the Cultural Education Challenge outcomes:

-- international activity (where appropriate) - if contributing to goal 5, at least two of the three goal 5 priorities (Artsmark, Arts Award or digital), as well as Quality Principles, strategic partnership working and the Cultural Education Challenge
+You must also provide, included in the business plan or as appendices:

-You must also provide, within your business plan or as appendices:
+- a digital policy and plan for how you will use digital technologies to meet our goals and priorities for creative media during the investment period (see 'Introduction and essential information' and the Digital policy and plan guidelines) - an audience and engagement plan which covers the following goal 2

-- a digital policy and plan for how you will use digital technologies to meet our goals and priorities for creative media during the investment period (see 'Introduction and essential information' and the Digital policy and plan guidelines) - an audience and engagement plan which covers at least two of the following goal 2 outcomes: - more people have the opportunity to experience and participate in great art, museums and libraries - the number and range of people experiencing great art, museums and libraries has increased - engagement levels have increased among those currently least engaged in arts and culture you can demonstrate an increase in the depth and quality of people's cultural experiences
+- more people have the opportunity to experience and participate in great art, museums and libraries - the number and range of people experiencing great art, museums and libraries has increased - engagement levels have increased among those currently least engaged in arts and culture - you can demonstrate an increase in the depth and quality of people's cultural experiences - where appropriate, an agreed touring plan for at least the first year, showing whether the proposed work is new or a remount, its scale, and the minimum number of dates - this should be updated in refreshed business plans submitted annually - an equality action plan, including showing how you will: - make sure that your board: - has the necessary skills and experiences to meet your aims around diversity - by December 2021, reflects the diversity of the audiences and communities you are working with and working to reach, including membership from protected characteristic groups (for example, ethnicity, disability and gender and across socio-economic backgrounds).
+You and your Relationship Manager will decide together what your diversity objectives will be

-14 SMART objectives are: specific, measurable, actionable, realistic, and time-based (see business planning guidance for more information)
+SMART objectives are: specific, measurable, actionable, realistic, and time-based (see business planning guidance for more information)